pingcap/docs/telemetry.md

 ### Disable TiDB telemetry at deployment

 When deploying TiDB clusters, configure [`enable-telemetry = false`](/tidb-configuration-file.md#enable-telemetry) to disable the TiDB telemetry collection on all TiDB instances.
-You can also use this setting to disable telemetry in the deployed TiDB clusters, which do not take effect until you restart the clusters.
+You can also use this setting to disable telemetry in an existing TiDB cluster, which does not take effect until you restart the cluster.

 Detailed steps to disable telemetry in different deployment tools are listed below.